-How companies are trying to de-rain forest their supply chains as the Amazon burns
+How companies are trying to de-rain-forest their supply chains as the Amazon burns

 Many companies have been tracking their supply chain in the Amazon for years, but they are more concerned now.
 VF Corporation, which already had a policy in place not to buy leather from cattle grazed in the Amazon, had seen a pattern of ranchers moving closer to the rain forest.
 “Over the last two and a half years, we’ve enhanced our focus on mapping and tracing the origins of all of our leather and the hides,” says Sean Cady, the company’s vice president of sustainability and responsible sourcing.
 “In Brazil, we’ve used mapping software, we use a lot of data, to show where different tiers in our supply chain are physically located, and the path that different materials take from hide to finished leather.
 That deep diligence in Brazil, has allowed us over the last few years to really watch and monitor where the hides originated in our supply chain in Brazil.”

 It’s challenging data to track—the company buys from suppliers at one level, who buy from a second tier of suppliers, who buy from a third tier, and ranchers may be four steps removed.
 Over time, the company was finding it more difficult to get the paperwork it asked for to help it trace the origins of the leather.
-(Part of the process involved introducing itself to lower-level suppliers, who didn’t know who VF was because it wasn’t a direct customer.)
+(Part of the process involved introducing itself to lower-level suppliers, who didn’t know what VF was because it wasn’t a direct customer.)
 As it started using other ways to track supply, it saw that pastures were moving in the direction of the forest’s edge.
 The combination of the two problems—insufficient paperwork, and the move toward protected areas—led the company to decide to pull out of Brazil.
 “We’re open to going back when we are able to collect the credible and robust, comprehensive information that would allow us to stand behind the manner in which our raw materials in our products were being manufactured,” Cady says.

 Environmental nonprofits say that it’s the kind of decision that could help lead to change in Brazil, where the current president, Jair Bolsonaro, has made it clear that he thinks the Amazon should be open for business, and has rolled back protections for the forest, remaining defiant as the international community criticized the fires.
 “Clearly, Bolsonaro is not going to respond to political pressure,” says Moira Birss, a campaign director at the nonprofit Amazon Watch, which published a report earlier this year detailing how businesses are driving deforestation in the area.
 “We really think that it is the economic pressures that are really going to kind of speak to him.”